248 Patient Contacts Managed | 213 Patients Supported | 85.9% Engagement Rate | 94 WorkWell Referrals | 53.25 GP Hours Released | 3 Clinicians

 - Earlier intervention and prevention

-- Supporting patients to remain in or return to work and improving integration between primary care, wellbeing and vocational services
+- Supporting patients to remain in or return to work

 The Bordesley East PCN pathway demonstrates how physiotherapy-led and multidisciplinary models can support these priorities while delivering practical operational benefits across primary care.